SACE | Southern Alliance for Clean Energy

 Learn About Energy Efficiency

 Energy efficiency simply means receiving the same service (light, cooling, heating, for example) out of a device or system without using more energy than necessary–using equipment that performs well.
-A good example of an energy efficiency technology is a compact fluorescent light bulb.
-They are typically four times more energy efficient than a regular incandescent light bulb, but produce the same amount and quality of light.
-They also last far longer that conventional bulbs.
+A good example of an energy efficiency technology is a light emitting diode, or LED.
+They are about two times more energy efficient than a compact fluorescent lamps (CFLs), and about ten times more efficient than a traditional incandescent, but produce the same amount and quality of light.
+They also last far longer than CFLs or conventional bulbs.

 Energy efficiency also offers:

 - a home-grown market that uses local businesses for installations, creating more jobs than building new power plants;